-Maximum number of CIP service ode Multiple\Service\Packet makes it possible to encapsulate several CIP services in a packet CIP commands in the same network packet.
+Maximum number of CIP service for CIP service code Multiple\Service\Packet makes it possible to encapsulate several CIP services in a packet CIP commands in the same network packet.
 This field allows defining the number of commands that can be grouped in a single packet.
 This value has to be between 1 and 65535 seconds (default value: 65535).